bm4cs/bencode.io/content/page/about.md

 This is one of my heros, Dennis Ritchie.

-I'm a...

-Code junkie.
-Linux devotee.
-Vim jock.
-Cherry Blue fan.
+I'm a...computer maniac, and programming addict.
+Linux or BSD systems only thanks.

     //
     // Dear maintainer: